wp-plugins/custom-menu-wizard/readme.txt

 **Please, do not be put off by the number of options available!** I suspect (and I admit that I'm guessing!) that for the majority of users there are probably a couple of very common scenarios:

+1. Show an entire menu...
+    * Drag a new Custom Menu Wizard widget into the sidebar, and give it a title (if you want one)
+    * Select the menu you wish to use (if it's not already selected)
+    * Save the widget!
+    * *Equivalent shortcode resembles `[cmwizard menu=N title="Your Title"/]`*

-1. Show the current menu item, plus any descendants...
+2. Show the current menu item, plus any descendants...
     * Drag a new Custom Menu Wizard widget into the sidebar, and give it a title (if you want one)
     * Select the menu you wish to use (if it's not already selected)
     * Open the FILTERS section :